Banged-up Yankees add Stanton, Loáisiga to injured list

 Joey Gallo was reinstated from the COVID-19 injured list and started at designated hitter.
 Third baseman Josh Donaldson remained on the COVID-19 list, and All-Star infielder DJ LeMahieu was out of the lineup for the second consecutive night because of left wrist discomfort.

-LeMahieu was feeling better after a cortisone shot Tuesday and the team hopes to have him back in a day or two.
+LeMahieu was feeling better after a cortisone shot Tuesday and the team hopes to have him back Thursday night at AL East rival Tampa Bay.

+“I’d say it’s a possibility,” Boone said.
+“It’s still in there a little bit but I think we’re all encouraged.
+Today was a good day.”

 The 32-year-old Stanton left Tuesday night’s 7-6, 11-inning win over the Orioles in the seventh and had an MRI on Wednesday.
-He is hitting .285 with 11 homers and 35 RBIs for the Yankees, who began the night with the best record in the majors at 30-13.
+He is hitting .285 with 11 homers and 35 RBIs for the Yankees, who have the top record in the majors at 31-13.

 “Adversity’s coming for you even in the best of seasons and you’ve got to be able to weather the storm and have other guys step up in different situations,” Boone said.
 “Sometimes it’s in short spurts, sometimes it’s longer.
 That’s part of the grind of the 162-game season.
 We’re prepared to handle that.
 We look forward to handling that.
 The season doesn’t stop for anyone.”